MicrosoftDocs/Viva/Viva/engage/setup.md

 As a foundational component of Microsoft Viva Engage, the Core Service Plan provides essential features and capabilities to enhance engagement and collaboration within your organization.

 - **If you don't enforce Viva Engage licensing**, users can access the Viva Engage Core experience.<br>
 - **If you do enforce Viva Engage licensing**, users can still access the Viva Engage Core experience.
-However, each user must be assigned:
+However, each user must be assigned:<br>

     - a Microsoft 365 license, *and*
     - a Viva Engage Core Service Plan (or Yammer Enterprise Service Plan)